macos86/OpenCore-Install-Guide/config.plist/AMD/zen.md

 * Parallel Port
 * Compatibility Support Module (CSM)(**Must be off, GPU errors like `gIO` are common when this option in enabled**)

+**Special note for 3990X users**: macOS currently does not support more than 64 threads in the kernel, and so will kernel panic if it sees more.
+The 3990X CPU has 128 threads total and so requires half of that disabled.
+We recommend disabling hyper threading in the BIOS for these situations.

 ### Enable

 * Above 4G decoding(**This must be on, if you can't find the option then add `npci=0x2000` to boot-args.
-Do not have both this option and npci enabled at the same time**)
+Do not have both this option and npci enabled at the same time.**)
+  * If you are on a Gigabyte/Aorus or an AsRock motherboard, enabling this option may break certain drivers(ie. Ethernet) and/or boot failures on other OSes, if it does happen then disable this option and opt for npci instead
+  * 2020+ BIOS Notes: When enabling Above4G, Resizable BAR Support may become an available on some X570 and newer motherboards.
+Please ensure this is **Disabled** instead of set to Auto.
 * EHCI/XHCI Hand-off
 * OS type: Windows 8.1/10 UEFI Mode
 * SATA Mode: AHCI